rxl75166/iptohost/README.md

 # iptohost
-ip2host takes a list of IP addresses via stdin, then does a series of checks to return associated domain names.
+ip2host takes a list of IP addresses via file or stdin, then does a series of checks to return associated domain names.

+** Its modified from Hakluke's tools <a href=https://github.com/hakluke/hakip2host> hakip2host </a>